openstack/openstacksdk/README.rst

 IPv6
 ----

-IPv6 is the future, and you should always use if if your cloud supports it and if your local network supports it.
-Both of those are eaily detectable and all friendly software should do the right thing.
+IPv6 is the future, and you should always use it if your cloud supports it and if your local network supports it.
+Both of those are easily detectable and all friendly software should do the right thing.
 However, sometimes you might exist in a location where you have an IPv6 stack, but something evil has caused it to not actually function.
 In that case, there is a config option